csindle/psych/contact.md

 ![map](/assets/img/location.png)

-Please email us (NB: include your telephone number) to book an appointment, or for more information.
+Due to the nature of my work it is often difficult for me to answer my phone during the day, therefore please email me (NB: include your telephone number) to book an appointment, or for more information.